tonyputi/runitonce/README.md

 when `Laravel` is already providing many ways to authenticate a user via SPA and consume api?
 So I decided to use `Laravel Sancutm` rather than `Laravel Passport` and make use of `axios` library to consume the apis from the frontend application.
 I've also choose to use my own custom docker image rather than `Laravel Sail`.
+The purpose to use custom docker image and configuration is just to show the level expirience with `Docker`

 The application is making use the following `Laravel` features
     - Sanctum to authenticate api calls